-During response, the emergency preparedness staff from the Missouri Hospital Association, Mid-America Regional Center, the St. Louis Area Regional Response System, the State Emergency Management Agency, the Missouri Department of Health and Senior Services and other agencies share information to develop a common operating picture and coordinate resource and response requests across all Missouri regions.
+During response, the emergency preparedness staff from the Missouri Hospital Association, Mid-America Regional Center, the St. Louis Area Regional Response System, the State Emergency Management Agency, the Missouri Department of Health and Senior Services, the Missouri Department of Mental Health and other agencies share information to develop a common operating picture and coordinate resource and response requests across all Missouri regions.
 This system of coordination is referred to as the Medical Incident Coordination Team (M-ICT).
 The M-ICT is not part of the official NIMS command and control structure that originates at the local jurisdiction or MACC.
 Rather, it is intended to support health and medical coordination during response.
+Anyone can request a M-ICT call by contacting the DHSS ERC or Office of Emergency Coordination.
+The M-ICT plan can be found in the EMResource document library.